Related Documents

 Conclusion

 Those are the primary ways in which DBAs can make back-ups when using Galera Cluster.
-There are some third-party software that provide some more advanced methods (e.g., XtraBackup).
+There are some third-party software that provide some more advanced methods (for example, XtraBackup).
 But these are the more straightforward and most common methods.